 \subsection{Actions with Learned Constraints}

-The \pddl{push} action involves the major learned constraints in this domain (Figure~\ref{fig:push}).
+The \pddl{push} action involves the major learned constraints in this domain (Fig.~\ref{fig:push}).
 Its parameters are an articulated object $o$ and a sequence of latent states $z_1, ..., z_T$ and robot configurations $q_1, ..., q_T$.
 After applying the action, the robot moved from configuration $q_1 {\to} q_T$ and object $o$ moved from latent state $z_1 {\to} z_T$.
-The key constraint is \pddl{DiffusionPush}, which is learned via a diffusion model as described in Sec.~\ref{sec:push}.
-This constraint can be sampled in several orientations depending on the fixed parameter values passed and the other constraints, such as the aforementioned forward sampler and two-point sampler.
+The key constraint is \pddl{DiffPush}. \pddl{DiffPush} can be of different forms depending on the variable ordering while solving the CSP, such as the aforementioned forward sampler and bi-directional sampler.

-$\pddl{Unsafe}(o, z)$ imposes the collision-free constraint on the whole motion, which is evaluated by a learned classifier \pddlsmall{ClassifyCollision} that directly operates on the latent state $z$ of object $o$ and $p_2$, the relative poses of $o_2$ to $o$.
+$\pddl{Unsafe}(o, z)$ imposes the collision-free constraint on the state $z$ on all other objects, which is evaluated by the learned classifier \pddlsmall{PairwiseCollision}.
+Pairwise collision is checked between $o$ and all other objects in the domain.

 {